-The Master in Data Science aims to train:
+This Master aims to train:

-- Specialists who can design and use new tools for collecting massive data and process it using appropriate algorithms. - Researchers with expertise in computer science, applied mathematics, and statistics. - Designers of database management systems that can ensure the quality, security, and accessibility of information. - Multidisciplinary consultants capable of transforming information into decision support tools within a company.
+- Specialists at a high level who can design and use new tools for collecting massive data and processing them using appropriate algorithms. - Researchers with expertise in computer science, applied mathematics, and statistics. - Designers of database management systems that can ensure the quality, security, and accessibility of information. - Multidisciplinary consultants capable of transforming information into decision support tools within a company.